ndgershe/YaleRideShare/design.md

 Settings shows all of the users current information and allows it to be changed. change the user's password.
 The old password is checked for correctness and new password and verification are checked to ensure that they are the same and then the password is hashed and the user is updated in the database.

+For update request the user can pick a ride to update.
+They are shown all their current information and basically all the functionality of order is used here.
+The user can change as little or as much of the request as they like and all the same checks and the searching algorithm as order are done.

+Complete has a link to the uber website so people can request a ride.
+Complete and cancel are similar in that the user selects a ride and then the ride is deleted from requests (so it will no longer be available for matching) and its status is updated in history.

+There is some java script functionality in that if a required box is left blank an error will pop up on screen.
+The html was changed to add a background and change the colors to fit our theme.
+Font sizes were also done in html.

+We decided to deploy our program on heroku so we had to use postgress data tables.